usatlas/docs/jupyter/SLACjupyter.md

 4. Terminal console for simple interactive use, e.g. file managements.
 It also include python2.7/python3, gcc/g++, gdb, make, cmake3, xrootd-clients, openssh-client, curl, vi, etc.
 5. Markdown document editor and previewer.
 You can edit and preview in two tabs simultaneously.

+## Getting help

+Please use the following e-mail addresses to get help.
+The division below is not strict.
+Questions will be routed to approriate staff members.
+1. Use atlas-us-slac-acf@cern.ch for ATLAS specific questions and requestions, including ATLAS software related issues.
+2. Use unix-admin@slac.stanford.edu for all other questions